MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/postman-quickstart.md

 ### Getting a Title Entity Token

 One way to interact with PlayFab's [Entity Programming Model](../../features/data/entities/index.md) is to get a Title Entity Token.
-This can be useful if you want to make changes to title config data, or if you want to make adjustments to a large amount of players:
+This can be useful if you want to make changes to title config data, or if you want to make adjustments to a large number of players:

 - Under the **PlayFab Collections** folder, expand the **Authentication** namespace and select `GetEntityToken`
 - Under **Headers**, uncheck `X-Authorization`